EricPerbos/Kaggle-competitions/dogs_cats_redux/README.md

 https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition

-This was my first submission to a Kaggle competition on April 24th 2017, based on Lesson #1 of "Deep Learning for Coders".
+This was my first submission to a Kaggle competition on April 24th 2017, based on Lesson #1 of "Practical Deep Learning for Coders" (Jeremy Howard & Rachel Thomas, 2016).

 I obtained the public score of Log Loss: 0.10599 (rank #490)